ruby/ruby/lib/minitest/README.txt

   MiniTest::Unit.runner = MiniTestWithTransactions::Unit.new

+== FAQ

+=== How to test SimpleDelegates?

+The following implementation and test:

+    class Worker < SimpleDelegator
+      def work
+      end
+    end

+    describe Worker do
+      before do
+        @worker = Worker.new(Object.new)
+      end

+      it "must respond to work" do
+        @worker.must_respond_to :work
+      end
+    end

+outputs a failure:

+      1) Failure:
+    Worker#test_0001_must respond to work [bug11.rb:16]:
+    Expected #<Object:0x007f9e7184f0a0> (Object) to respond to #work.

+Worker is a SimpleDelegate which in 1.9+ is a subclass of BasicObject.
+Expectations are put on Object (one level down) so the Worker (SimpleDelegate) hits `method_missing` and delegates down to the `Object.new` instance.
+That object doesn't respond to work so the test fails.

+You can bypass `SimpleDelegate#method_missing` by extending the worker with `MiniTest::Expectations`.
+You can either do that in your setup at the instance level, like:

+    before do
+      @worker = Worker.new(Object.new)
+      @worker.extend MiniTest::Expectations
+    end

+or you can extend the Worker class (within the test file!), like:

+    class Worker
+      include ::MiniTest::Expectations
+    end

 == Known Extensions:

+capybara_minitest_spec      :: Bridge between Capybara RSpec matchers and MiniTest::Spec expectations (e.g. page.must_have_content('Title')).
+minispec-metadata           :: Metadata for describe/it blocks
-minitest-capistrano     :: Assertions and expectations for testing Capistrano recipes minitest-capybara       :: Capybara matchers support for minitest unit and spec minitest-chef-handler   :: Run Minitest suites as Chef report handlers minitest-ci             :: CI reporter plugin for MiniTest. minitest-colorize       :: Colorize MiniTest output and show failing tests instantly. minitest-context        :: Defines contexts for code reuse in MiniTest
-                           specs that share common expectations. minitest-debugger       :: Wraps assert so failed assertions drop into the ruby debugger. minitest-display        :: Patches MiniTest to allow for an easily configurable output. minitest-emoji          :: Print out emoji for your test passes, fails, and skips. minitest-excludes       :: Clean API for excluding certain tests you don't want to run under certain conditions. minitest-firemock       :: Makes your MiniTest mocks more resilient. minitest-growl          :: Test notifier for minitest via growl. minitest-instrument     :: Instrument ActiveSupport::Notifications when
+                               (e.g. `it 'requires JS driver', js: true do`) minitest-ansi               :: Colorize minitest output with ANSI colors. minitest-around             :: Around block for minitest.
+An alternative to setup/teardown dance. minitest-capistrano         :: Assertions and expectations for testing Capistrano recipes minitest-capybara           :: Capybara matchers support for minitest unit and spec minitest-chef-handler       :: Run Minitest suites as Chef report handlers minitest-ci                 :: CI reporter plugin for MiniTest. minitest-colorize           :: Colorize MiniTest output and show failing tests instantly. minitest-context            :: Defines contexts for code reuse in MiniTest specs that share common expectations. minitest-debugger           :: Wraps assert so failed assertions drop into the ruby debugger. minitest-display            :: Patches MiniTest to allow for an easily configurable output. minitest-emoji              :: Print out emoji for your test passes, fails, and skips. minitest-english            :: Semantically symmetric aliases for assertions and expectations. minitest-excludes           :: Clean API for excluding certain tests you don't want to run under certain conditions. minitest-firemock           :: Makes your MiniTest mocks more resilient. minitest-great_expectations :: Generally useful additions to minitest's assertions and expectations minitest-growl              :: Test notifier for minitest via growl. minitest-implicit-subject   :: Implicit declaration of the test subject. minitest-instrument         :: Instrument ActiveSupport::Notifications when
                                test method is executed
 minitest-instrument-db      :: Store information about speed of test
-                           execution provided by minitest-instrument in database minitest-libnotify      :: Test notifier for minitest via libnotify. minitest-macruby        :: Provides extensions to minitest for macruby UI testing. minitest-matchers       :: Adds support for RSpec-style matchers to minitest. minitest-metadata       :: Annotate tests with metadata (key-value). minitest-mongoid        :: Mongoid assertion matchers for MiniTest minitest-must_not       :: Provides must_not as an alias for wont in MiniTest minitest-predicates     :: Adds support for .predicate? methods minitest-rails          :: MiniTest integration for Rails 3.x minitest-rails-capybara :: Capybara integration for MiniTest::Rails minitest-reporters      :: Create customizable MiniTest output formats minitest-rg             :: redgreen minitest minitest-shouldify      :: Adding all manner of shoulds to MiniTest (bad idea) minitest-spec-magic     :: Minitest::Spec extensions for Rails and beyond minitest-tags           :: add tags for minitest minitest-wscolor        :: Yet another test colorizer. minitest_owrapper       :: Get tests results as a TestResult object. minitest_should         :: Shoulda style syntax for minitest test::unit. minitest_tu_shim        :: minitest_tu_shim bridges between test/unit and minitest. mongoid-minitest        :: MiniTest matchers for Mongoid. pry-rescue              :: A pry plugin w/ minitest support.
+                               execution provided by minitest-instrument in database minitest-libnotify          :: Test notifier for minitest via libnotify. minitest-macruby            :: Provides extensions to minitest for macruby UI testing. minitest-matchers           :: Adds support for RSpec-style matchers to minitest. minitest-metadata           :: Annotate tests with metadata (key-value). minitest-mongoid            :: Mongoid assertion matchers for MiniTest minitest-must_not           :: Provides must_not as an alias for wont in MiniTest minitest-nc                 :: Test notifier for minitest via Mountain Lion's Notification Center minitest-predicates         :: Adds support for .predicate? methods minitest-rails              :: MiniTest integration for Rails 3.x minitest-rails-capybara     :: Capybara integration for MiniTest::Rails minitest-reporters          :: Create customizable MiniTest output formats minitest-should_syntax      :: RSpec-style +x.should == y+ assertions for MiniTest minitest-shouldify          :: Adding all manner of shoulds to MiniTest (bad idea) minitest-spec-context       :: Provides rspec-ish context method to MiniTest::Spec minitest-spec-magic         :: Minitest::Spec extensions for Rails and beyond minitest-spec-rails         :: Drop in MiniTest::Spec superclass for ActiveSupport::TestCase. minitest-stub-const         :: Stub constants for the duration of a block minitest-tags               :: add tags for minitest minitest-wscolor            :: Yet another test colorizer. minitest_owrapper           :: Get tests results as a TestResult object. minitest_should             :: Shoulda style syntax for minitest test::unit. minitest_tu_shim            :: minitest_tu_shim bridges between test/unit and minitest. mongoid-minitest            :: MiniTest matchers for Mongoid. pry-rescue                  :: A pry plugin w/ minitest support.
 See pry-rescue/minitest.rb.

 == Unknown Extensions:

 Authors...
 Please send me a pull request with a description of your minitest extension.

 * assay-minitest
-* capybara_minitest_spec
 * detroit-minitest
 * em-minitest-spec
 * flexmock-minitest